Updated on April 3, 5:35 p.m. (GMT+8): Fixed image sizes.

 If you love supporting professional teams and players, chances are you might already own a few pieces of esports merchandise in your wardrobe.
 We’re talking about polyester-fitted esports jerseys, comfy hoodies, sleek caps, and even non-medical gaming masks that come in handy nowadays.

 These apparel may all look very simple and clean, but did you know that it takes more than just slapping team logos and customized player names to create the best esports jersey?
 There is a whole science behind what goes into apparel design — from the garment’s print down to its very last thread, everything is calculated.

-We spoke to Lance Chiu, Talon Esports‘ Chief Design Officer about what goes into designing an esports jersey.
-And you can be sure Chiu knows what it takes to design high performance athletic apparal, as he previously worked as Nike Asia Pacific’s Studio Design Director before joining Talon.
+In an exclusive interview with ONE Esports Lance Chiu, Talon Esports‘ former Chief Design Officer, talks about what goes into designing an esports jersey.
+And you can be sure Chiu knows what it takes to design high-performance athletic apparel, as he previously worked as Nike Asia Pacific’s Studio Design Director before joining Talon.

 It’s more than just an esports jersey